|Enroll | Register | Get Transcripts | Email | Online Tools|

 |Basketball||Official Athletic Site of San Joaquin Delta College|

 Rich Ressa became the San Joaquin Delta College Men’s Basketball Head Coach in the spring of 2008.
-In his first year at helm he led the Mustangs to the Final 4 of the California JUCO State Championship.
-Making Delta College the only Big 8 team to make two Final 4 appearances in the last decade (2005, 2009).
+In his first year at the helm, he led the Mustangs to the Final Four of the CCCAA State Championships.
+Making Delta College the only Big 8 team to make two Final Four appearances in the last decade (2005, 2009).

-Rich Ressa has played an integral part in building the Delta College Men Basketball program’s tradition of excellence.
-As a Head Coach, Ressa has two Final 8 appearances (2009, 2013) and one Final 4 (2009).
-But his contribution started long before that while he worked as the Head Assistant coach for the previous Delta College Head Coach Brian Katz.
-He worked for the 2009 Junior College Coaches Hall of Fame inductee for 11 years until Katz accepted the Sacramento State University Head Coaching position.
-During that span he helped the Mustangs win four conference championships as well as reach three Final 8 (2000, 2005, 2007) and a Final 4 (2005).
+Rich has played an integral part in building the Delta College Men’s Basketball program’s tradition of excellence.
+As a head coach, he has two Final Eight appearances (2009, 2013) and one Final Four (2009).
+But his contribution started long before that while he worked as the Associate Head Coach for previous Delta College Head Coach, Brian Katz.
+He worked under the 2009 California Community College Coaches Hall of Famer for 11 seasons, until Katz accepted the Head Coach position at Sacramento State University.
+During that span, he helped the Mustangs win four conference championships as well as reach three Final Eight (2000, 2005, 2007) and a Final Four (2005).

-Ressa also organized and coordinated several basketball clinics that brought to the area some very notable Head Coaches such as the late Rick Majerus (Utah/St Louis), Mike Dunlap (NBA Bobcats/Metro State), Dick Bennett (Wisconsin/Washington St), Lorenzo Romar (Pepperdine/Washington), Mike Gillespie (Texas A&M/Kentucky) and many others....
+Ressa also organized and coordinated several basketball clinics that brought to the area some very notable head coaches such as the late Rick Majerus (Utah/St. Louis), Mike Dunlap (NBA Bobcats/Metro State), Dick Bennett (Wisconsin/Washington State), Lorenzo Romar (Pepperdine/Washington) and Mike Gillespie (Texas A&M/Kentucky).

-Prior to San Joaquin Delta College, Ressa was the Head Coach at Franklin High School in Stockton, CA from 1993 to 1997.
+Prior to San Joaquin Delta College, Ressa was the head coach at Franklin High School in Stockton from 1993-1997.

-Coach Ressa has deep roots in this community since moving to Stockton when he accepted a full scholarship in 1989 to play Division 1 Basketball at the University of Pacific for legendary coach Bob Thomason.
-During his time at UOP he had the opportunity to compete with many players in his conference that went on to have successful NBA career such as Larry Johnson (UNLV/Hornets, NY Knicks)), Cedric Ceballos (Cal St Fullerton/Phoenix Suns, LA Lakers)), Bryon Russell (Long Beach State/Utah Jazz).
-Both years, Ressa played several times the famous UNLV Rebels team led by Jerry Tarkanian who were ranked #1 in the Nation for two years and went on to win the 1990 NCAA National Championship.
-His senior year UOP finished third in conference and had the school's best record in 13 years.
+Coach Ressa has deep roots in the community since moving to Stockton when he accepted a full scholarship in 1989 to play Division I Basketball at the University of the Pacific for legendary Coach Bob Thomason.
+During his time at UOP, he had the opportunity to compete with many players in his conference that went on to have successful NBA careers such as Larry Johnson (UNLV/Hornets/NY Nicks), Cedric Ceballos (Fullerton/Phoenix Suns/LA Lakers) and Bryon Russell (Long Beach State/Utah Jazz).
+Both years Ressa played several times against the famous UNLV Rebels teams let by Jerry Tarkanian who were ranked #1 in the Nation for two years and also went on to win the 1990 NCAA National Championship.
+In his senior year at Pacific, his team finished third in conference had the schools best record in 13 years.

-Ressa graduated in 1991 with a B.S.
-Degree in Social Sciences.
-After graduating he was part of the Athletic-Academic Liaison Council at the University of Pacific.
-He then went on to get his Teaching Credentials and started teaching at several schools in the Stockton area until he became the Head Coach at Delta college in 2008.
+Ressa graduated in 1991 with a Bachelor of Science Degree in Social Sciences.
+After graduating, he was part the Athletic-Academic Liaison Council at the University of the Pacific.
+He then went on to get his teaching credentials and started teaching at several schools in the Stockton area until he became the head coach at Delta College in 2008.